 1. BUNGY JUMP

-Rotorua: Agroventures Park is located in Rotorua and not only offers a 43 metre bungy from a crane, but a Swoop (a swing), the Shweeb (a high speed bike) & the Agrojet.
+Rotorua: Agroventures Park is located in Rotorua and offers a 43 metre bungy from a crane, a Swoop (a swing), the Shweeb (a high speed bike) & the Agrojet.

 2. RIVER SURFING

-Queenstown’s Kawarau River is home to Roaring Meg: 6km of Grade 2/3+ White Water Rapids that will have you river surfing, riding whirl pools, duck diving & jumping off rock faces.
-River Surfing is best described as riding your way through rapids on a body board.
-This experience is unique and a must do – but not for the faint hearted!
+Kawarau River in Queenstown is home to Roaring Meg: Grade 2/3+ White Water Rapids stretching for 6km.
+River Surfing is probably one of the craziest NZ experiences on offer, that will have you river surfing, riding whirl pools, duck diving & jumping off rock faces on body boards.

-Imagine yourself standing at the very top of a mountain overlooking Queenstown, tucked up in a body suit attached to your tandem guide and holding onto nothing but a rail in front of you.
-Your tandem guide tells you to run as fast as you can off the edge of the mountain.
+Imagine yourself standing at the very top of a mountain overlooking Queenstown, in a body suit, connected to your guide and holding onto nothing but a pole connected to a parachute.
+Your tandem guide then tells you to run as fast as you can off the edge of the mountain.
 You do this, and soon you are flying like a bird over the sights of Queenstown.
 Not to be missed!

-Most of those travelling to New Zealand will add a Skydive to their bucket list.
-There are many locations to jump, most offering a 15,000 ft freefall.
-Some of our favourites: Bay of Islands to get a glimpse of New Zealand’s very northern coast, a Skydive over New Zealand’s largest lake (Lake Taupo), Abel Tasman for views of both the north and south island, Queenstown or Wanaka to experience the snow capped southern alps or Franz Josef for aerial views of neighbouring Glaciers.
+Skydiving in New Zealand is on the top of most traveller's bucket lists.
+There are many Skydiving locations to choose from, most of them offering a 15,000 foot freefall.
+Our favourites includes: Bay of Islands to get a glimpse of New Zealand’s very north coast, a Skydive over New Zealand’s largest lake (Lake Taupo), Abel Tasman for views of both NZ islands, and Queenstown or Wanaka to experience to take in the views of the snow capped mountains.

-If you have yet to try Canyoning – New Zealand is the place to do it!
-Canyoning involves getting from one place to another by combining Abseiling, Rock Climbing, Jumping, Swimming, Sliding & Zip Lining through waterfalls, fresh water lakes and gorges.
+If you have yet to do so - New Zealand is the best place to try Canyoning.
+What does it involve you ask?
+Swimming, Sliding, Jumping, Ziplining, Abseiling and Trekking through rapids, lakes and canyons.
 Our favourite day tours depart from Auckland & Queenstown with half day and full day options available.

 6. AEROBATIC FLIGHT